learn-co-students/houston-web-100818/16-rails-forms-rest/README.md

 #  Rails Dragons
-The app that bites back when it's not busy incenerating you.
+The app that bites back when it's not busy incinerating you.

 ## Domain
 This app tracks dragons, their masters, and their abilities.